shraddha241104/Apna-College-Java-DSA/README.md

 ```
+Note: DSA is difficult and cannot be completed quickly
 # Apna-College-Java-DSA
 From 0 to Advanced level - my learning journey of JAVA
 DAY - 1 FLOWCHARTS, VARIABLES AND DATA TYPES